sakuli/Docs/content/enterprise_features/container.md

 #### 4.1.1 Bind Mounts

 When running a Docker container it is possible to mount a file or directory on the Docker host into a container.
-This mechanism can be used to provide a Sakuli test to a test container:
+This mechanism can be used to provide a Sakuli projects to a Sakuli container:

 {{<highlight bash>}}
+docker run \
+    -v /path/to/test/project/on/host:/sakuli_project \
-docker run -v /path/to/test/project/on/host:/sakuli_test -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> taconsol/sakuli:2.1.2
+    -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> \
+    taconsol/sakuli:2.1.2 /bin/bash
 {{</highlight>}}

-By adding the **-v** parameter we're mounting the root folder of our Sakuli test at `/path/to/test/project/on/host` (where the `package.json` file is located) on our host machine at `/sakuli_test` inside our test container.
+By adding the **-v** parameter we're mounting the root folder of a Sakuli project at `/path/to/test/project/on/host` on our host machine to `/sakuli_project` inside the container.
-Inside the test container we can now run a Sakuli test via `sakuli run /sakuli_test/test_suite_folder`.
+We are now able to execute a test suite inside the container via `sakuli run /sakuli_project/test_suite_folder`.

 Bind mounts are easy to use and very useful during development.

 For further information, please refer to the <a href="https://docs.docker.com/storage/bind-mounts/" target="_blank" rel="noopener">Docker documentation on bind mounts</a>

+Instead of starting the test suite manually via `/bin/bash`, you could use the default entry point of the container.
+To be able to do so, you have to specify the environment variable `SAKULI_TEST_SUITE` containing the path of the test suite to execute *inside* the container.

+{{<highlight bash>}}
+docker run \
+    -v /path/to/test/project/on/host:/sakuli_project \
+    -e SAKULI_TEST_SUITE=/sakuli_project/test_suite_folder \
+    -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> \
+    taconsol/sakuli:2.1.2
+{{</highlight>}}

 #### 4.1.2 Extending a Base Image

-Once we finished our test case and are ready to put it to work, bind mounts might become a bit cumbersome.
-Now that the test is done and wont change frequently, it would be feasible to build an explicit Docker image for our test.
+Once you have a test suite which should be put into work.
+Binding mounts might become cumbersome and makes it hard to reproduce certain state of the test project, suite or case.
+To ensure a reproducible environment, it would be feasible to build an explicit Docker image for test execution.

 We can do so by creating our own Dockerfile next to our project directory:

 - <i class="fas fa-folder"></i> **/folder/containing/Dockerfile/and/project**
 - <i class="far fa-file"></i> **Dockerfile**
 - <i class="fas fa-folder"></i> **testsuite-a**
 - <i class="far fa-file"></i> **package.json**
 - <i class="far fa-file"></i> **...**

 {{<highlight bash>}}
 FROM taconsol/sakuli:2.1.2

-ADD ./testsuite-a \$HOME/sakuli_testsuite
+ADD . \$HOME/sakuli_project
+ENV SAKULI_TEST_SUITE \$HOME/sakuli_project/testsuite-a
 {{</highlight>}}

-Using this Dockerfile we can now build our own test image by running
+Using this Dockerfile, we can now build our own test image by running the following command where the dockerfile is located:

 {{<highlight bash>}}
 docker build -t name-of-my-image .
 {{</highlight>}}

-inside the folder where our Dockerfile is located.

-We can now run our newly built image via:
+We can now run the newly built image via:

 {{<highlight bash>}}
 docker run -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> name-of-my-image